ZYSF/gen1cpu/README.md

 * Extended documentation
 * Tools
+* FPU (could be implemented by extending the control functions, but would likely take up a lot of FPGA space)
+* MMU (could possibly be implemented over the current bus though)
 * Optimisations (most/all instructions take more cycles than should be strictly necessary)
-* Test cases (I have done some ad-hoc testing with Icarus Verilog and also on FPGA, but only the FPGA module is included as the other was mostly trash)
+* Test cases (I have done some ad-hoc testing, initially with Icarus Verilog and also on FPGA, but only the FPGA module is included as I mostly trashed the other one while learning Verilog)
 * etc.

 ## Design